SpaceTeam/STS1_COBC_SW/README.md

 - All CMake targets are prefixed with the project name: `Sts1CobcSw_CobcSw`, `Sts1CobcSw_Hal`, etc.
 - Everything test related is in `Tests/` and its subdirectories.
-- Unit test have the `.test.cpp` extension (no `_Test` suffix or `Test_` prefix, etc.) and are named after the file they test.
+- Tests have the `.test.cpp` extension (no `_Test` suffix or `Test_` prefix, etc.) and are named after the class, file, functionality, interface or whatever else they test.
-- Hardware tests should be the equivalent of unit tests for low-level code.
-The code for some external chip, e.g., could be tested by reading its ID or who-am-I register.
-In the future we should also automate these tests with the FlatSat and labjack setup.
+- Hardware tests should be similar to unit tests and check simple functionalities of low-level code.
+They should also be somewhat automatable with the help of the whole FlatSat setup (UCI UART, LabJack, etc.)
 - Golden Tests are used for high level integration/system tests.
+We should be able to run them on the FlatSat too, because `PRINTF()` prints to the UCI UART which is connected to the PC.

 The following shows how the directory structure could actually look like.